-CRED, a fintech company and BSIMM member since early 2022, underwent a BSIMM assessment to benchmark their security processes.
+CRED, a FinTech commerce company and BSIMM member since early 2022, underwent a BSIMM assessment to benchmark its security processes.

-CRED, launched in 2018, provides financial services and lifestyle features, and has been a member of the BSIMM community since early 2022.
-CRED provides a wide variety of product offerings from lifestyle to personal finance.
-It has a strong ethos of upholding and meeting client’s demands, and the #SecurityFirst culture at CRED has been ingrained into its culture from its start.
+CRED, a FinTech commerce company launched in 2018, provides its members with a distinguished FinTech experience through elegant financial services and delightful lifestyle features.
+It has a strong ethos of meeting member demands, and the #SecurityFirst culture at CRED has been ingrained from the inception.

-The security team at CRED strongly believes in building a great team of engineers and in the importance of establishing a strong information security presence.
-The team is involved in research and development of CRED’s ever-growing security ecosystem.
-CRED’s security culture includes:
+The security team at CRED strongly believes in building a great team of engineers, as well as the importance of establishing a solid information security presence.
+The team is involved in the research and development of CRED’s ever-growing security ecosystem.
+CRED’s security team has successfully implemented

-CRED’s fast-paced software development cycles regularly undergo rigorous security reviews, with, for example, more than 350 internal microservices updated multiple times a day, changes that are deployed in several iterations (during release cycles), and mobile applications that are thoroughly tested before shipping.
-Furthermore, as part of the vulnerability management process, weekly, quarterly, and annual vulnerability assessments and penetration testing (VAPT) activities are scheduled.
+CRED’s fast-paced software development cycles regularly undergo rigorous security reviews, with, for example, more than 500 internal microservices updated multiple times a day, changes that are deployed in several iterations (during release cycles), and mobile applications that are thoroughly tested before shipping.
+Furthermore, weekly, quarterly, and annual vulnerability assessment and penetration testing (VAPT) activities are scheduled as part of the vulnerability management process.

-The security team has also deployed automations that integrate and aid the overall security review process.
-Patronus and Adhrit, two of such automations, are available as open source to the security community.
-These automations helped CRED reduce the time needed to complete the security review process overall.
-Given all this, the company wanted to benchmark its current security posture to see how it ranked against other companies.
+The security team has also deployed numerous automations that integrate and aid the overall security review process.
+Patronus and Adhrit, two such automations, are available as open source to the security community.
+These automations helped CRED reduce the time needed to complete the overall security review process.

-CRED’s BSIMM assessment helped it identify areas of potential growth and gain deep insights about industry benchmarks as well as maturity gaps in its internal processes.
-Figure 1 shows CRED’s current posture, measured against multiple disciplines of security and compared with other organizations that have undergone BSIMM assessments.
+CRED’s BSIMM assessment helped its security team identify areas of potential growth and gain deep insights into maturity gaps in its internal processes.
+Figure 2 shows CRED’s current posture measured against multiple disciplines of security that are used as yardsticks for the BSIMM assessment, compared to an average of organizations that have already been assessed under BSIMM.

-Figure 1: CRED compared to other BSIMM assessments
+Figure 2: CRED compared to the average of other BSIMM assessments

-As part of CRED’s BSIMM assessment, assessors met with multiple CRED stakeholders from a variety of teams to better understand CRED’s working processes.
-From the discussions that took place during the assessment, it became clear that software release cycles go hand-in-hand with thorough security review processes.
-CRED’s #SecurityFirst culture keeps the overall security posture maturing and growing.
+As part of CRED’s BSIMM assessment process, assessors met with multiple CRED stakeholders from different teams, which helped them understand CRED’s working processes.
+Discussions during the assessment emphasized that software release cycles go hand-in-hand with thorough security review processes.
+And CRED’s #SecurityFirst culture includes additional activities like security hackathons and advanced learning sessions that keep the overall security posture maturing and growing.

 —CRED Security Team